 Bake and cool: Divide the batter betweeen two parchment-lined, oiled and floured 8- or 9-inch cake tins and bake in a preheated 375-degree oven for about 25-30 minutes or until a toothpick in the center comes out clean.

 Cool on a rack for 30 minutes.
 Run a knife around the edges of the cake to loosen it.
 Then place a dish on the top of the cake pan and invert it quickly.
 Carefully flip the cake once more and let it continue cooling on a rack, right side up.
 Repeat for the second cake.

-Frosting: Always wait until a cake is completely cool to frost it or, duh, the butter in your frosting will melt and run all over the place.
+Frosting: Always wait until a cake is completely cool to frost it or the butter in your frosting will melt and run all over the place.
 As cake tops usually bake up slightly domed, you can prepare the cake for frosting by making the top flat-- to do this just use a long, serrated knife, positioned flat, to cut off the domed part, and reward yourself, the baker, by eating it.
 You can just skip this step as it's purely cosmetic.

-To make the frosting, beat half a cup of cocoa powder with two sticks of 16 tbsp of softened, room temperature (not melted) vegan butter.
+To make the frosting, beat half a cup of cocoa powder with two sticks of 16 tablespoon of softened, room temperature (not melted) vegan butter.
 Add a teaspoon of pure vanilla extract and two cups of powdered sugar, half a cup at a time, and beat in until smooth and creamy.
 You can use more or less powdered sugar based on how sweet you want the frosting to be.

 This frosting is perfect by itself, and you can use it at this point.
 But to make it extra chocolatey I melt a cup of semisweet chocolate chips in a double boiler and whisk it into the frosting at the end.